RandomMaerks/Overused-Grotesk/CONTRIBUTING.md

 - Static fonts — Desktop (.ttf, .otf)

-Or you can generate instances by copy-and-pasting all of the content from `source/build_instances.sh` into the command prompt:
+Or you can generate instances by copy-and-pasting all of the commands below or run `source/build_instances.bat`:
 ```
 py -m fontmake -m OverusedGrotesk.designspace -i OverusedGrotesk-Light
 py -m fontmake -m OverusedGrotesk.designspace -i OverusedGrotesk-Book